gitlabhq/gitlabhq/doc/user/project/milestones/index.md

 ## Project milestones and group milestones

 - **Project milestones** can be assigned to issues or merge requests in that project only.
+Navigate to **Issues > Milestones** in a project to view the project milestone list.
 - **Group milestones** can be assigned to any issue or merge request of any project in that group.
+Navigate to **Issues > Milestones** in a group to view the group milestone list.
+- All milestones you have access to can also be viewed in the dashboard milestones list.
+Click on **Milestones** on the top navigation bar to view both project milestones and group milestones you have access to.

 ## Creating milestones